vaibhav18matere/books/README.md

 - You’ll never complete all your tasks if you allow yourself to be distracted with every tiny interruption.
 - Your attention is one of your most critical resources.
 Don’t squander it!

+### 22nd APRIL => THE MARKS OF A RATIONAL PERSON
+- 1. First, we must look inward.
+- 2. Next, we must examine ourselves critically.
+- 3. Finally, we must make our own decisions — without restraint, biases or popular notions.